-Jeannie, MC of Shame
+Jeannie, MC of Shame and Podcaster (she/her)

-When Jeannie Yandel isn’t MCing the Salon of Shame, she works in radio and producers A Guide To Visitors.
+When Jeannie Yandel isn’t MCing the Salon of Shame, she works in radio and produces A Guide To Visitors.
 About ten years after this picture was taken, Jeannie burned all of her diaries during a drunken “rebirth ritual.”
 The only thing left from that night is a barely legible note promising a new and better life that somehow involved pottery.

-Phyllis, Deaf Community Liaison
+Phyllis, Deaf Community Liaison (she/her)

-Ariel Meadow Stallings, Founder of Shame (retired)
+Ariel Meadow Stallings, Founder of Shame (she/her, retired)

 Salon of Shame founder Ariel Meadow Stallings started her first diary in 1987, thinking that someday someone would want to open an Ariel Museum.
 No one did.
 To compensate, Ariel started blogging in 2000, founded the Salon in 2005, and wrote a book in 2007.
 None of it really helps and she still cries herself to sleep at night listening to Enya tapes and wishing she was Blossom.
 She retired from the Salon in 2013 to focus on running the mighty Offbeat Empire.

 Rhoda Zopfi was one of our fave readers at the Salon for many years.
 She was our House Manager in 2017 before buying a van and heading south under awesome circumstances involving holographic unicorns.

 A Brief History Of Shame